-2. Conferences
+4. Conferences

 - A. In-Person Conferences.
-Unless and until the Court orders otherwise, all conferences will be held in person in Courtroom 1105 of the Thurgood Marshall United States Courthouse, 40 Centre Street, New York NY.
-If any counsel wishes for the conference to be conducted remotely (by telephone or video), he or she should confer with all other counsel and promptly file a letter-motion to that effect in accordance with Paragraph 3(A). - B. Teleconferences.
-Unless otherwise ordered by the Court, any proceeding held by telephone will be on the Court's dedicated conference line, which can be accessed by calling (888) 363-4749 and then entering Access Code 542-1540, followed by the pound (#) key.
+Unless otherwise ordered by the Court, all in-person conferences will be held in Courtroom 15A, 500 Pearl Street, New York, NY 10007. - B. Teleconferences.
 The following procedures shall apply to all teleconferences with the Court: - i.
-At least twenty-four hours before a scheduled teleconference, the parties must jointly email to the Court a list of counsel absent permission of the Court, no more than two per party who may speak during the teleconference.
+At least 24 hours before a scheduled teleconference, the parties must jointly email to the Court a list of counsel who may speak during the teleconference.
+No more than one individual should be designated to speak on behalf of each party.
 The email should also provide the telephone numbers from which counsel expect to join the call. - ii.
-Counsel should use a landline whenever possible, should use a headset instead of speakerphone, and must mute themselves whenever they are not speaking to eliminate background noise. - iii.
+Counsel should use a landline whenever possible, should not use a speakerphone, and must mute themselves whenever they are not speaking to eliminate background noise. - iii.
 To facilitate orderly teleconferences and the creation of an accurate transcript where a teleconference is held on the record, counsel are required to identify themselves every time they speak.
-Counsel should spell any proper names for the court reporter.
-Counsel should also take special care not to interrupt or speak over one another. - iv.
-If there is a beep or chime indicating that a new caller has joined while counsel is speaking, counsel should pause to allow the Court to ascertain
+Counsel should spell any proper names for the court reporter and take special care not to interrupt or speak over one another. - iv.
+Broadcasting or recording of any court conference is prohibited by law. - C. Attendance by Lead Trial Counsel.
+Lead Trial Counsel must appear at all conferences with the Court, must have authority to bind the party they represent consistent with the proceeding (for example, by agreeing to a discovery or briefing schedule), and should be prepared to address any matters likely to arise at the proceeding.
+Any attorney appearing before the Court must enter a notice of appearance on ECF.